 5 Ways a Restaurant Can Use Text Messaging to Get More Business

 Text messaging is ubiquitous in our culture.
 Everywhere you look, you see people texting.
 As a restaurant owner, you can tap into the trend of text messaging and use it to your advantage.
 You can use it to boost your profits.
-The following are five ways you can use text messaging as a restaurant owner to get more business.
+The following are five ways the restaurant industry can use text message marketing tools to get more business.

-1. Bring in More Customers during a Restaurant Launch
+1. Bring in more customers during a restaurant launch

 Second, create hype for your restaurant opening by sending out periodic messages about the restaurant opening to pump up potential customers.
 You want people to be excited to try your restaurant as soon as it opens.
 The best way to do this is with drip campaigns.

-The best way to know which potential customer to invite is by looking at the person’s individual inbox, offered exclusively through TextSanity.
+The best way to know which subscriber to invite is by looking at the person’s individual inbox, offered exclusively through TextSanity.
 The inbox is the repository for all messages sent and received to an individual phone number.
 This way you can tell who you should send an individualized invite to.

-2. Drive Traffic to your Restaurant’s Website
+2. Drive traffic to your restaurant’s website

-3. Incentivize Customer Reviews
+3. Incentivize customer reviews

-They are a way for customers to reach out and help others decide where to go.
+They are a way for customers to reach out about their dining experiences and help others decide where to go.
 Think about your own life.
 Have you ever decided not to go somewhere because of a bad review?
 Or have you ever decided to go somewhere based on a good review?

 Reviews are huge!
 Restaurants these days live and die by them.
 And getting people to write reviews is harder than you might think.
-Ideally you want reviews from customers who love and support your restaurant.
+Ideally, you want reviews from customers who love and support your restaurant.
 However, typically reviews only come from customers who absolutely love or absolutely hate your restaurant.

 With TextSanity, you can set customers on this list to receive reminders to write a review for your restaurant with a reminder of an incentive if they do.
 It’s important to remember that mass text messages and group messages are not the same.
 Links and attachments can be easily added to mass text messages so that you can direct customers to review sites quickly and efficiently.

 Finally, when a customer review has been written, you can confirm it by asking to see the confirmation page.
 Then, reward the customer!
 It’s that simple.
-One other important thing to remember is to respond to reviews – both positive and negative on 3rd party sites such as Yelp or Google Reviews.
+One other important thing to remember is to respond to reviews – both positive and negative on 3rd party sites such as Yelp or Google My Business Reviews.
 This allows disgruntled and contented customers alike to see that you are responsive to their thoughts and opinions.

-4. Share Large and Small Announcements
+4. Share large and small announcements

 Tags are essential to TextSanity since they are what allows you to choose a group of people to send a message to.
 Rather than going through each person individually and adding them every time you want to send a message, you add a group of customers under a specific tag.

 Obviously, some customers may just be interested in a new location, and some may be interested in your charity work.
-Hopefully you’ll have a few customers that are interested in all of the things you are doing.
+Hopefully, you’ll have a few customers that are interested in all of the things you are doing.
 Each customer can be tagged with as many tags as you deem necessary.

 Simply set up separate keyword campaigns to figure out which customers want to hear about from your restaurant.
 The keyword campaigns can be set up to automatically tag a customer when they engage with a certain keyword campaign.